Nelitarnia/WO3U-speedrun-guide/WO3U-speedrun-guide.md

 - TTA = True Triple Attack.
 You need a full TTA-gauge to do this move.
 It's a slow and flashy attack which makes enemies slow down and become very floaty at the slightest touch.
 Generates crystals.

 - zip.
 Any kind of extremely high-velocity movement.
 Not to be confused with [wallzipping](#Wallzipping), which is a glitch technique for gaining height fast.

+# More reading

+Also check out [individual characters section](https://github.com/Nelitarnia/WO3U-speedrun-guide/blob/main/character-notes.md) for more detail on characters.

 # Credits